 - Check light strands for an indoor or outdoor rating, and replace any broken or missing bulbs before hanging up the lights.
 Use clips for this task, not nails, to prevent damaging the cord.

 Candle SafetyAbout 300 holiday decoration fires, or 36% of the total amount reported, are started by candles.
 The top three days for candle fires include Christmas, New Year’s Day, and New Year’s Eve.
 Enjoy this traditional holiday décor safely with these tips:

 - Store matches and lighters up high, preferably in a locked cupboard.

 - Place candles in sturdy holders and set them somewhere that children and pets can’t reach.

 - Blow out candles when you leave the room or go to bed.
-If a ceremonial candle must burn continuously, place it in an enclosed glass container and set it in the sink, or a metal tray, or in a deep water-filled basin.
+If a ceremonial candle must burn continuously, place it in an enclosed glass container and set it in the sink, a metal tray, or in a deep water-filled basin.

 - Keep candles away from other decorations or flammable materials.
 Never decorate the Christmas tree with lit candles, and don’t set candles on windowsills where curtains or blinds could catch fire.

 - Don’t allow small children to hold a lit candle.
 Consider battery-operated candles for holiday ceremonies.

 Fire Systems of Michigan Performs with ServiceTrade Providing faster, smarter, and more efficient fire protection Learn more here